[SDKs] Document that arv-copy accepts collection PDHs (ie content addresses) as arguments

 I think the number of people who need to know how to generate portable data hashes is comparatively small enough that we should prefer "content address" in all UIs, so I'd vote with Bryan.
 But maybe we should have that general conversation and at least figure out some basic rules of what term gets used when.

-#7 Updated by Tom Morris over 3 years ago
+#7 Updated by Tom Morris about 4 years ago

 - Subject changed from [SDKs] Document that arv-copy accepts collection PDHs as arguments to [SDKs] Document that arv-copy accepts collection PDHs (ie content addresses) as arguments